the4thdoctor/pg_chameleon/README.rst

 * stop_replica ends the replica process gracefully
 * disable_replica ends the replica process and disable the restart
 * enable_replica enable the replica process
-* sync_replica sync the data between mysql and postgresql without dropping the tables
+* sync_tables synchronise specific tables to the replica.
+The tables are dropped and created from scratch.
+Requires the **-- table** option.
 * show_status displays the replication status for each source, with the lag in seconds and the last received event
 * detach_replica stops the replica stream, discards the replica setup and resets the sequences in PostgreSQL to work as a standalone db.